iSabbir/SWE-QUIZ-PREPARATION/English I/English-RolePlay/scenerio_2.md

 **Director:** That’s fine.
 What is the problem?

 **Student:** I am worried about my English level.
-Everyone else on my class is a native speaker, so I feel I am at a disadvantage.
+Everyone else on my course is a native speaker, so I feel I am at a disadvantage.

 **Director:** I see.
 But your scores are above 60%.
 The problem is that we must give priority to the other students with lower scores.